leJBP/adaptative-ransomware/README.md

 /home/$USERNAME/Documents/
 ```

-About the sandboxed mode the indexing process only scan the path `/tmp/sandbox-ransomware/` where beforehand five files are created and fill with this text `This is a useless file`.
+About the sandbox mode the indexing process only scan the path `/tmp/sandbox-ransomware/` where beforehand five files are created and fill with this text `This is a useless file`.

-Warning: if you encrypt in sandboxed mode you should decrypt in sandboxed mode to be able to re-encrypt.
+Warning: if you encrypt in sandbox mode you should decrypt in sandbox mode to be able to re-encrypt.
 This warning also applied if you use the unrestricted mode.

 #### Encryption

-To encrypt in sandboxed mode you can use the following command:
+To encrypt in sandbox mode you can use the following command:

 ```
 ./ransomware --encrypt